What is a Flare System?

 - The vertical velocity of the Vapour and gas should be low enough to prevent large slugs of liquid from entering the flare.

-- The thermal radiation fluxes and smoking potential is increased by the presence of small liquid droplets.
+- The thermal radiation fluxes and smoking potential are increased by the presence of small liquid droplets.

 When do the Liquid particles separate?